michaelhabeck/isdhic/README.md

 pip install numpy scipy csb
 ```

-Optional (used in only tests and application scripts)
+Optional (used in only test and application scripts)

 * matplotlib: [download](http://matplotlib.org)